|Symptoms Emergency care Treatment Aftercare Keeping snakes out of the garden|

 - Delay treatment

 Treatment is aimed at reversing the effects of the venom as well as treating symptoms.
-Your veterinarian will use snake venom test kit to determine the kind of snake that has bitten your cat as well as other tests to evaluate your cat.
-These may include:
+The veterinarian will use snake venom test kit to determine the kind of snake that has bitten your cat as well as other tests to evaluate your cat, which may include:

-- Complete blood count, biochemical profile and urinalysis
+- Biochemical profile, complete blood count, and urinalysis

 - Check blood pressure